numtide/nix-fleet/ROADMAP.md

 The [Justfile](./Justfile) has commands to run all components that wrap `cargo run` appropriately and give some sane defaults for development.
 These recipes can be discovered using `just --list`.

+The `rust-workspace` Nix package provides the `flt` binary, so it can be used by the subsequent NixOS VM tests.

 ### Epic 2: Repository structure, Development Environment, Package Skeletons, Local and CI Testing